 - Coordination and balance: Stimulating Activities include balance, spatial orientation and mirroring.

 - Academic Exercises: Stimulating Activities include word reading, math calculations, listening comprehension, spelling, written and oral expression.

 “The brain is like any other muscle in the body.
 You work to strengthen the muscles that need assistance,” Dr. Melillo added.
 “By conducting various exercises geared towards strengthening the weaker hemisphere of the brain, the root of neurobehavioral imbalances can be treated.”

 As a result of the program, 60 percent of children demonstrate a minimum of a two-grade level increase in various academic measures.
 An additional approximately 35 percent of the children studied demonstrate a four-grade level increase or better on average based on academic achievement testing after 12 weeks.

 For more information or to locate the nearest center to you, visit www.brainbalancecenters.com.

 About Brain Balance Achievement Centers

-Since 2006, Brain Balance Achievement Centers has helped thousands of children between the ages of 4 and 17 reach their academic, social and behavioral potential through a drug free program.
-The individualized and customized program utilizes sensory-motor exercises, cognitive work and nutritional guidance to address the root cause of many neurobehavioral issues.
-Today, there are over 50 Brain Balance Achievement Centers nationwide.
+Since 2006, Brain Balance Achievement Centers has helped thousands of children between the ages of 4 and 17 reach their academic, social and behavioral potential through a drug-free program.
+The individualized and customized program utilizes sensory-motor exercises, academic work and nutritional guidance to address the root cause of many neurobehavioral issues.
 For more information, visit www.brainbalancecenters.com.